Dinosaurmod/dinosaurmod-l10n/README.md

-# @turbowarp/scratch-l10n
+# @dinosaurmod/dinosaurmod-l10n

 This is a modified version of scratch-l10n with translations that aren't used by TurboWarp removed.

 ## Scripts

 This repository also contains scripts that we use to maintain TurboWarp's translations.
-They assume you have a directory laid out with `scratch-l10n`, `scratch-gui`, `turbowarp-desktop`, and `packager` in the same parent folder.
+They assume you have a directory laid out with `dinosaurmod.github.io` in the same parent folder.
+You can change that

 Download all translations from Transifex: